 - Check your format.
 Have you put spaces between paragraphs?
 Do you have a closing?
 Do you have any typos or misspelled words?

 - Check your content.
 Is your response clear?
-Can the readily easily understand the point you are making?
-If there are numbered questions, reply using the same numbers as reference.
+Can the reader easily understand the point you are making?
+If there are numbered questions, reply using the same numbers as referenced.
 Or, it is perfectly appropriate to type in your responses in a different color right next to the question.
 Is there a long thread of emails that could be confusing or frustrating for your reader?
 If so, forward just the last two message or summarize the situation in your response.

 - As a final question, ask yourself, “Is there anything about this reply that would frustrate the recipient?”
 If so, step back and rewrite it.
 You and your reader will be glad you did.

 The Big Question for All Who Create or Reply to Emails

 In our desire to be more efficient, I think the big question for those creating or replying is the same: Have I done all I can to pre-empt unnecessary emails?

 If a client asks a question to which you have a speedy reply, it’s worth taking a moment to go the next step – is there an obvious next question I can answer now?
 A simplistic example: a client asks you if you take credit cards.
 You could say “yes,” or you could say “yes, we take MasterCard and Visa.”
 Thus pre-empting another request as to which cards.